Durza75/surfs_up/README.md

 ### Summary and Recomendations

- Although there have been lower temperatures recorded for the month of December, according to the summary statistics, there is minimal amount of difference in recorded high temps between June and December, as well as a minimal difference between the average temperatures.
+ Although there have been lower temperatures recorded in December, according to the summary statistics, there is a minimal amount of difference in recorded high temps between June and December, as well as a minimal difference between the average temperatures.
 This indicates that temperatures in Oahu tend to remain relatively warm year-round, which results in favorable surfing conditions.

- It is recommended to continue forward with the plan to open a Surf n' Shake shop in the island of Oahu.
+ It is recommended for the client to continue forward with the plan to open a Surf n' Shake shop in the island of Oahu.